beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

 Begin supports local, offline development on just about all modern computers, including: macOS, Windows (10+), and Linux.

-### Runtimes: Node.js 12
+### Runtimes: Node.js

-Begin provisions and manages AWS infrastructure that runs solely on Node.js 12 (with support additional runtimes coming soon).
+Begin provisions and manages AWS infrastructure that runs on Node.js (with support for additional runtimes coming soon).
+Node.js 12.x is the default runtime, but you can [configure](https://arc.codes/docs/en/reference/project-manifest/aws#runtime) Node.js 14.x to be the runtime on a per-project or per-function level.

-You can work locally with versions of Node other than 12, but your app shouldn't depend on any features, functionality, or fixes that are not available in Node 12.
+You can work locally with Node versions other than 12, but your app shouldn't depend on any features, functionality, or fixes that are not available in Node 12.
+For example, if you are using [Optional chaining operator (?.)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) or the [Nullish coalescing operator (??)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing_operator) you will want to [configure](https://arc.codes/docs/en/reference/project-manifest/aws#runtime) your application to use the Node.js 14.x runtime.

 You can grab [Node.js here](https://nodejs.org/en/download/).

-### Package management: NPM 6.x
+### Package management: NPM

-Begin requires npm 6.x for local development.
-Recent releases of Node bundle npm 5.x, so you'll want to make sure to upgrade with: `npm install npm@latest -g`
+Begin requires npm 6.x or later for local development.
+Check which version of npm you are running `npm version`.
+If you are not running npm 6.x or later, you'll want to make sure to upgrade with: `npm install npm@latest -g`

 ### Version control: GitHub